drogue-iot/drogue-device/README.md

   * `device/src/traits` - traits provided by drogue that can be used in actors or directly, such as WiFi or LoRa
   * `device/src/drivers` - drivers that implement traits for a one or more peripherals
   * `device/src/actors` - common actors that can be used in applications
+  * `device/src/bsp` - board support packages for boards commonly used in drogue device
 * `macros` - macros used by drogue-device and application code
 * `examples` - examples for different platforms and boards
-* `apps` - applications that are portable across different platforms and boards

 ## Contributing